-3.3 Pre-application consultation is an essential part of the EIA process and has been used to:

-- identify available baseline data and the need for any further field surveys; and - identify the main environmental issues that need to be assessed in detail.

-3.4 Both statutory and non-statutory consultees have been consulted as part of the EIA.
-In addition, the Applicant is committed to consultation with local interested residents and parties regarding the development proposals.

-3.5 Before and during the Outline Application for the wider development (Planning Reference 6/2018/0171/MAJ), detailed consultation was undertaken with local residents, key stakeholders and Welwyn Hatfield Borough Council (WHBC) and Hertfordshire County Council (HCC).

-3.6 Since the approval of the initial scheme, further pre-application meetings have been undertaken with WHBC and Peartree Ward members.
+- 3.3 Pre-application consultation is an essential part of the EIA process and has been used to: - identify available baseline data and the need for any further field surveys; and - identify the main environmental issues that need to be assessed in detail. - 3.4 Both statutory and non-statutory consultees have been consulted as part of the EIA.
+In addition, the Applicant is committed to consultation with local interested residents and parties regarding the development proposals. - 3.5 Before and during the Outline Application for the wider development (Planning Reference 6/2018/0171/MAJ), detailed consultation was undertaken with local residents, key stakeholders and Welwyn Hatfield Borough Council (WHBC). - 3.6 Four pre-application meetings and two design workshops were undertaken with WHBC since October 2019.
+As part of the pre-application process, the Applicant has also undertaken public consultation with the local communities.
+Pre-application consultation with the local community has included a number of public consultation activities.
+The feedback received has informed and shaped the proposals.